They ran a voter suppression scheme. Now they're sentenced to register voters

 Wohl expressed his "absolute regret and shame over all this," according to local media outlets who were present during the sentencing hearing.

-An attorney for Wohl did not respond to NPR's request for comment.
-NPR could not locate the contact information for Burkman's attorney.
+Attorneys for Wohl and Burkman did not respond to NPR's requests for comment.

 The robocall stunt was only one of several high-profile acts the two activists used to spread disinformation ahead of the presidential election.